wolfswolke/aniworld_scraper/readme.md

 Please create a Issue.

 ## Special Thanks:
-Thank you to @Michtdu for the workaround and code for the Captcha!
+Thank you to [Michtdu](https://github.com/Michtdu) for the workaround and code for the Captcha!

+Thank you [speedyconzales](https://github.com/speedyconzales)  for adding S.to support